AndreyNautilus/learn-k8s/app/README.md

 docker-compose up --build

 # and at the end
-docker-compose down
+docker-compose down  # or Ctrl+C
 ```

-Double Ctrl+C to "down" the compose.
+Double Ctrl+C to force-"down" the compose.

+Compose runs NGINX as reverse proxy to route traffic (see config file).

 ## Run containers manually